SebastianThiebaud/STTweetLabel/README.md

 - `STTweetLabel.h`
 - `STTweetLabel.m`

-Don't forget to implement `STLinkProtocol` and initialize the `STTweetLabel`'s delegates in the view controller which manages your `STTweetLabel` (see the example in the project).

 You can change the fonts and colors for the different words (#Hashtag/@People AND http://link.com) via the `STTweetLabel` attributes.

 ## Demo